List of Letterkenny characters

 Letterkenny is a Canadian comedy television series created by Jared Keeso and developed by Keeso and Jacob Tierney.
 The series' first season premiered on CraveTV on February 7, 2016.
 Throughout its run, the series has featured a variety of actors in both long-term lead roles and inconsistent supporting appearances.
-Nineteen cast members have appeared in every season.
+Fifteen cast members have appeared in every season.

 The pilot episode opens with the text "Letterkenny consists of hicks, skids, hockey players and Christians.
 These are their problems."
-While the latter group was phased out early on, the structure of the show revolves around the other three groups of characters.
+While the latter group was phased out early on, the structure of the show revolves around the other three subcultures.